 Paris based artist, Lilya Pavlovic Dear, examines the past and connects it to the present globalization, as well as the process of multiple influences between east and west.
-The video is built as a collage of actual landscapes through which the Silk Road is passing and paintings and photographs and historical documents are overlapping those landscapes.
+The video of 15min, created in 2021, is built as a collage of actual landscapes through which the Silk Road is passing and paintings and photographs and historical documents are overlapping those landscapes.
 The video is accompanied by music of various countries.

 “In 1992, when it was celebrated 600 years of Columbus’s discovery of America, I searched for a manuscript which inspired him to find a faster sea route to the East.
 I came upon the 13th century manuscript, “The Book of Wonders” or “Le Livres des Merveilles” (original title).
 I have always admired Persian miniatures, Buddha sculptures, delicate Chinese ink drawings, and Celadon porcelain.
 All those elements like pieces of a puzzle fell into place and made a base for the inspiration to create 50 of my art works, which trace chronologically through paintings, drawings and prints the Voyage of Marco Polo on the Silk Road.”

 “Nothing is more moving then to recognize the components of the identity of this artist thought the conquest of a painting where figuration, narration and organic forms co-exist in a very personal image, sumptuous, quite Oriental and modern.
 Marco Polo is she herself, the artist in person, today’s explorer who after pilgrimages to the land of dreams, comes back to become the symbol of the meeting of two worlds, very different, but reconciled thanks to the magic of art.”

 Eurydice Trichon-Milsani, art-critic affiliated to MNAM of the Georges Pompidou Center, Paris